Today

 Wonderful Town: Cabaret and Cocktails with Janis Siegel and Friends

-North Square Lounge at the Washington Square Hotel 103 Waverly Place, New York, NY
+North Square Lounge at the Washington Square Hotel 103 Waverly Place, New York, NY, United States

 A unique and intimate cabaret – featuring the Grammy-garlanded Janis Siegel with baritone Michael Kelly, Jamie Bernstein and The Manhattan Transfer's long-time musical director Yaron Gershovsky on keyboards – is a glorious celebration of songs such as “Ohio,” “Pass the Football,” and “One Hundred Easy Ways to Lose a Man,” plus more.